 The zoo was her favorite place to go to on a date.
 I couldn’t remember how many times we’ve come here and yet every time Holly acted like it were her first, pointing and grinning like a six year old while clutching my arm.

 Watching her, it was nearly the same as back then.
-Except she wasn’t holding onto me and for her, it literally was her first time.
+Except she wasn’t holding onto me and now, it actually was her first.

 “This place is so big!”
 She stood on her toes, leaning over the railing to see the elephants down below.
 “Can we really see everything today?”

 “Maybe.
 But you can always save the rest for another day.”
 I leaned against the railing beside her.
 “That’s what you used to say.”

 A confused look settled on her face.
 “I did?”

 “Yeah.”
 I reached over to touch her hand, but she pulled away and ran further up the crowded path, her lithe body sliding between the other guests

 “I’m going to go up ahead!
 Keep up, Micah!” she called before continuing up the slope.

 I sighed.
 How long was this going to last?
 I knew I should be glad that she was fine besides the amnesia, but it was frustrating.
 Being patient was never my strong suit.
 It wasn’t that I simply missed her.
 I do.
 But I’m also worried she’ll never remember us.
 What we had.
 I’m worried that, if this is permanent, she won’t fall in love with me again.
 Hell, it was a miracle the first time.